Joseph Rowntree (philanthropist): Career

-He started working in his father's grocery business as an apprentice the following year, and after his father's death in 1859 he took over the running, jointly managing the business with his brother John Stephenson Rowntree.
+The following year he started working in his father's grocery business as an apprentice, alongside fellow Quakers Lewis Fry and George Cadbury.
+After his father's death in 1859 he took over the running, jointly managing the business with his brother John Stephenson Rowntree.

 In 1869 he joined his brother, Henry Isaac Rowntree, who owned a chocolate factory in York.
 When Henry Isaac died in 1883, Joseph became the owner of the company.
 Joseph pursued his progressive ideas within the running of Rowntree's, in the design of the new factory opened in 1881, and in the business practices followed therein, including the founding of one of the first Occupational Pension Schemes.

-The company, Rowntree's, grew from 30 to over 4,000 employees by the end of the 19th century making it Britain's eightieth largest manufacturing employer.
+By the end of the nineteenth century, the company, Rowntree's, grew from 30 to over 4,000 employees, making it Britain's eightieth largest manufacturing employer.
 It merged with John Mackintosh and Co. in 1969 and was taken over by Nestlé in 1988.

-He had two marriages, to Julia Eliza Seebohm in 1862 who died in 1863, and then to her cousin Emma Antoinette Seebohm in 1867 with whom he had six children.
+He had two marriages, to Julia Eliza Seebohm in 1862 who died in 1863, and then to her cousin Emma Antoinette Seebohm in 1867, with whom he had six children.
 The social investigator Seebohm Rowntree was one of their children.

-Joseph Rowntree's grave, along with many other members of his family, can be seen in the Quaker cemetery within the grounds of The Retreat on Heslington Road, York.
+Joseph Rowntree's grave, along with these of many other members of his family, can be seen in the Quaker cemetery within the grounds of The Retreat on Heslington Road, York.

 Philosophical and political views: Joseph Rowntree was a supporter of liberal values, and was anxious to improve the quality of life of his employees.
 He provided them with a library, free education, a works magazine, a social welfare officer, a doctor, a dentist and a pension fund.